bpstephanie/wawa-land/README.md

     - ### Admin Panel
       The admin panel can be accessed by the superuser.
 Here in the admin panel, the superuser can view all users, blog posts, comments, events and reviews.
 It is via the admin panel that the Wawa Land team can approve comments and reviews and publish blog posts.

       The posts can be ordered by title, slug, status or created on date.
-The events can be ordered by title, slug or age-range.
+The events can be ordered by title, slug or age range.

       <details><summary>Admin Page</summary>